Frequently Asked Questions

 What about weather?

 Typically, Umbria in June is fantastic: blue skies and 70-80 degrees.
 They receive a great deal of annual rain, however, so be prepared especially for late-afternoon showers.
 And while Postignano is typically cool (even requiring a light fleece at night), other destinations can potentially be hot.
 Climate has become difficult to gauge anymore, but we hope for the very best.
-All apartments have central heat, but air conditioning is very rare in Umbria (and typically unnecessary).
+All apartments have central heat, and some have air conditioning (which mostly we do not need).
 In times of unseasonably warm temperatures, fans are available in all apartments and conference spaces.

 What about clothing?